Bridal Shower Etiquette You Should Know Before You Start Planning

 Photo: Shelby Oliver Photography

-Keep the momentum rolling by having a general idea of what you'll do at the beginning, middle and end of the shower.
-You may need to enlist the help of some other hosts for the gift-giving portion.
-You'll need at least two people—one to bring each gift to the bride and another to write down who gave what.
+Keep the momentum rolling by having a general idea of what you'll do at the beginning, middle and end of the shower, but don't go overboard.
 Just because you have a plan doesn't mean you have to control every single second.
-If "The Newlywed Game" inspires everyone to share their own hilarious stories, let it flow naturally.
-But having a plan is helpful in case there's an unexpected lull in the party.
+For example, if "The Newlywed Game" inspires everyone to share their own hilarious stories, you can let the event flow naturally instead of rushing everyone to the next activity.

-Remind guests that the shower is (most likely) an all-ages affair, and while something tongue-in-cheek, like an artful "Kama Sutra" coffee table book, will probably go over okay, you may want to avoid anything outright naughty, like sex toys and triple X-rated lingerie (save those fun goodies for the bachelorette party).
+Remind guests that the shower is (most likely) an all-ages affair, and while something tongue-in-cheek will probably go over okay, you may want to avoid anything outright naughty.
+Save goodies like sex toys and triple-X-rated lingerie for the bachelorette party.

 Up Next